zahur76/MilestoneProject1/README.md

 * The user should be exposed to other aspects of tourism besides beaches.

 * The user should be able to easily identify whether Mauritius would meet their travel reqiurements.

+* The user should be able to find detail about how to plan their trip.

 The site layout was contructed using wireframe.
 Find the link [here](assets/doc/wireframe.pdf)